North Carolina State Tax Help

 For January 1, 2014 through March 31, 2014, the rate was 7.5% in Durham and Orange Counties, 7.25% in Mecklenburg County, 7% in Alexander, Buncombe, Cabarrus, Catawba, Cumberland, Duplin, Edgecombe, Greene, Halifax, Haywood, Hertford, Lee, Martin, Montgomery, New Hanover, Onslow, Pitt, Randolph, Robeson, Rowan, Sampson, Surry, and Wilkes Counties, and 6.75% in all other counties.

-For April 1, 2012 through December 31, 2012, the rate was 7.5% in Durham and Orange Counties, 7.25% in Mecklenburg County, 7% in Alexander, Buncombe, Cabarrus, Catawba, Cumberland, Duplin, Durham, Halifax, Haywood, Hertford, Lee, Martin, Montgomery, New Hanover, Onslow, Orange, Pitt, Randolph, Robeson, Rowan, Sampson, Surry and Wilkes Counties, and 6.75% in all other counties.
+For April 1, 2013 through December 31, 2013, the rate was 7.5% in Durham and Orange Counties, 7.25% in Mecklenburg County, 7% in Alexander, Buncombe, Cabarrus, Catawba, Cumberland, Duplin, Edgecombe, Greene, Halifax, Haywood, Hertford, Lee, Martin, Montgomery, New Hanover, Onslow, Pitt, Randolph, Robeson, Rowan, Sampson, Surry and Wilkes Counties, and 6.75% in all other counties.

 If you paid another state's sales or use tax on out-of-state purchases, that amount may be credited against the North Carolina use tax due.
 Credit is allowed for another state's sales tax paid against the 4.75% North Carolina sales tax due.
 Separate credit is allowed for another state's local tax paid against the North Carolina local and transit sales and use tax due.
 You may not claim a credit for sales tax or value-added tax paid to another country.

 - Enter any estimated tax payments you made for 2014.